Fall prevention: Fear of falling

 Basophobia is a term used in many circumstances to describe the fear of falling in either normal or special situations.
 It refers to uncomfortable sensations that may be experienced by older people.
 These sensations can include lower-body weakness or loss of balance, which can induce a frightening sensation of falling that can lead to serious and potentially fatal injuries.

 Fear of falling has become a serious and common concern among older adults and impedes on one's participation in daily activities.
 Negative consequences can result to impaired mobility, loss of independence, and a decreased quality of life.
 The state of an individual's quality of life is important when regarding both positive and negative elements that may prohibit them from living life to the fullest.
 In some situations, the recurrent thought about falling has also been shown to lead to death within the elderly community.
 In a study done, experiences of falling were significantly associated with the fear of falling.
 The results showed that those who experienced falls within the previous month or previous year related their fall through recurrent thoughts of falling.
 This may lead to low self-confidence even when participating in nonhazardous activates.
 Rates of fear of falling in older adult communities range from 21.0% to 85.0% among those who have a history of falls and 33.0% to 46.0% among those who do not have a history of falling.
-Basophobia and its related activity avoidance among the elderly may lead to a vicious cycle of falls and functional impairment.
+Basophobia and its related activity avoidance among the elderly may lead to a cycle of falls and functional impairment.
 It is important to be aware of this when working with the older population and recommending preventive strategies.
 Many strategies include the participation in community and home-based exercise programs, cognitive behavioral therapy, yoga, meditation, and practicing good sleep hygiene.
 Restriction of these activities could lead to muscle weakness, postural instability, deconditioning and a higher prevalence of falls.